 - a.
 A parcel with a single meter to be charged the capital charge equal to that parcel's meter size (5/8-inch meter \$99.92); - b.
-A parcel with multiple meters to be charged the capital charge equal to the numbers of meters and the meter size located on those parcels (two 1-inch meters \$499.58); - c.
-A community that has a HOA with a meter and no taxable parcel number, spread the capital charge for the meters over the number of homeowner parcels. (four 4-inch meters spread over 82 units - \$153.52); - d.
+A parcel with multiple meters to be charged the capital charge equal to the numbers of meters and the meter size located on those parcels (two 1-inch meters \$499.58); - A community that has a HOA with a meter and no taxable parcel number, spread the capital charge for the meters over the number of homeowner parcels. (four 4-inch meters spread over 82 units - \$153.52); - d.
 When a meter is located on a taxable parcel owned by the HOA charged the capital charge to the HOA on their property tax.
 (1-inch meter \$249.79); and - e.
 When a meter is located on one commercial property but serves multiple commercial parcels, spread that capital charge evenly over the number of parcels served by the meter (one 2-inch meter spread over 8 commercial properties \$99.91).

+Dedicated to Satisfying our Community's

+Water Needs

+TO: Board of Directors

 FROM: Stacy Taylor, Water Policy Manager

+DATE: March 9, 2022

-Satisfying our Community's SUBJECT: 2022 State Legislation Pertaining to Water and Governance
+SUBJECT: 2022 State Legislation Pertaining to Water and Governance